si-brigui/Music-mood/README.md

  -Open the index.html file in your browser to launch the music player.

- 🛠️ Technologies Used
+ 🛠️ Technologies Used:
         HTML5: Structuring the application.
         CSS3: Styling and animations.
         JavaScript: Adding interactivity and handling audio.

-💡 Feedback & Contributions
+💡 Feedback & Contributions:
       Feedback is always welcome!
 If you have ideas for improvement or find any issues, feel free to open an issue or submit a pull request.

-📜 License
+📜 License:
    This project is licensed under the MIT License.